xeolabs/xeometry/README.md

 var typeObjects = viewer.getObjects("ifcCurtainWall");
 ````

-## Camera control
+## Controlling the camera

-A viewer has a single camera that can be moved in "orbit" or first-person mode, directed to fit target
+A viewer has a single camera that can be moved in orbit or first-person mode, directed to fit target
 elements in view, and switched between perspective and orthographic projections.

 Getting camera ````eye````, ````look```` and ````up````: